National Basketball Conference: History

 In 2005, new teams joined the league that included the Parañaque Jets, who made headlines by defeating the Basketball Association of the Philippines-sponsored RP-Cebuana Lhuillier Team in the NBC Preseason tournament.
 The Jets, though, failed to make the playoffs as the Ozamiz Cotta won the championship.

-For the 2006 season, new expansion team joined the league, Pagadian Explorers of Mayor Sammy S. Co, the tournament was divided into two conferences, similar to the format used by the Philippine Basketball Association and the Philippine Basketball League.
-Ozamiz Cotta won the first conference title in Game 3 against the expansion team Pagadian Explorers, the first ever expansion team in league history to reach finals, while the second conference is also won by Ozamis Cotta via sweep against the Batang Tagaytay Springs.
+For the 2006 season, a new expansion team joined the league, Pagadian Explorers of Mayor Sammy S. Co.
+The tournament was divided into two conferences, similar to the format used by the Philippine Basketball Association and the Philippine Basketball League.
+Ozamiz Cotta won the first conference title in Game 3 against the expansion team Pagadian Explorers, the first ever expansion team in league history to reach finals, while the second conference is also won by Ozamiz Cotta via sweep against the Batang Tagaytay Springs.

 For the 2007 season, a new team joined the league, GenSan-MP Pacman Warriors of boxing legend Manny "Pacman" Pacquiao from General Santos.
 The League has its TV partners the 24-hour Basketball TV and Viva Prime Channel.

 In 2008, it merged with the Mindanao Visayas Basketball Association (MVBA), and Third Force Inc. (TFI) to form the new Liga Pilipinas.